 The City of Avalon is working with Los Angeles County and the State of California to while following all state and local directives.
 We've put together resources for Catalina Island residents, businesses and visitors.
 On this page you'll find the Latest News on the pandemic from the City of Avalon, LA County, the State of CA and the Federal Government.

-Other resources included in this Catalina Island Public Health site include What's Open on the island, Open Services and Retail, Open Restaurants, Catalina Express Information, Catalina Island Medical Center Updates, Resources for Members, Re-Opening Resources, Face Coverings & PPE and Avalon Community Food Pantry.
-Navigate through these links, at the top of the page under COVID-19 RESOURCES or at the bottom of the page under IMPORTANT INFORMATION.
+Other resources included in this Catalina Island Public Health site include Catalina Island Medical Center Updates, Resources for Members and Avalon Community Food Pantry.

 Catalina Island Coronavirus Updates

 Catalina Island Medical Center COVID-19 Antigen Testing - as of 7/27/22

 * last positive test reported 7/18/22